Bharat9848/notes/SystemDesign/Design.md

 - remove single point of failures
 - scale Local monitoring system to global monitoring system: Use push based approach from local to global. local monitoring system or global monitoring system uses blob store as backup.

+## Distributed Queue
+- Strict ordering
+  - Approaches
+    1. client side monotonically increasing sequence no
+    2. client side casuality ordering
+    3. timestamp based on synchronized clock
+  - How to handle late event: situations where consumer have already received msg after current timestamp message.
+We can put late message in other queue and client should handle it based on it own semantics.
+  - sorting before enqueue using timed window approach.
+- concurrent multiple writer
+  1. use single writer thread can only write to queue and writers put their msg in single writer thread queue.
+- High Level Diagram
+  LB ->FrontEndService -> (MetadataCache <-> MetadataService) -> Queue
+- Frontend service
+  1. Authentication and authorization
+  2. Data validation
+  3. Deduplication
+  4. auditing
+  5. user level caching
+  6. metadata caching
+- Metadataservice
+  1. stores the mapping of queue to storage node/clusters
+  2. stores queue metadata
+- Cluster Management
+  1. Primary-secondary model
+  2. External cluster management
+  - see distibuted system cluster management.
+- Dead letter queue
+  1. special queue used if delievery of message failed repeatedly.
+  2. For non existent queues/ or length limit reached
+- Message deletion
+ - deletion after delievery via explicit/implicit consumer call. parallel consumers do not see the message.
+ - no deletion. msg are garbage collected.
+Consumer have to maintain its position.

+## Pub/sub
+- see kafka.md
+- Strict ordering of msgs
+  - topic will have partitions.
+Write can be done with given partition id to maintain strict ordering.
+- Components
+  - produer -> broker (topic)-> topic metadata db,  consumerManager -> topic metadata db -> consumer, consumer -subscribe---> consumer Manager.
+- Brokers
+  - topic will have partition.
+Each partition will be assigned to different broker
+- Cluster Manager
+  - Manages broker
+  - topic and partition assignment to different brokers
+  - data replication
+- consumer Manager
+  - consumer authorization
+  - message retention mechanism
+  - consumer offset management
+  - consumer msg delivery according to consumer push/pull strategy

 ## Distributed cache
 - **Locality of principle** can be temporal and spatial.
 Temporal locality of principle says data access pattern is temporal means same data is accessed repeatedly for short duration of time.
 Spatial locality of principle says frequently access data maintains the locality relationship e.g. pagination, array or list loops etc.